advafaeian/go-event-broker/README.md

 Go-event-broker is a lightweight Kafka clone written in Go as part of the [Codecrafters challenge](https://app.codecrafters.io/courses/kafka/overview).

-I'm Documenting progress and insights while completing each stage of the challenge.
+I'm Documenting the progress while completing each stage of the challenge.

 ---